vonajs/vona/packages-docs/guide/techniques/orm/strategy.md

 ## Production Environment

-In the production environment, you must manually create a database and specify the database name in the `ORM Config`
+In the production environment, you must manually create a database and specify the database name in the [Datasource Config](./datasource-config.md)

 ``` bash
 $ npm run start